Soccer-Xavi back at Barcelona, named head coach until 2024 | Sports-Games

 Soccer-Xavi back at Barcelona, named head coach until 2024

-Barcelona said on Saturday they have named their former midfielder and captain Xavi Hernandez as head coach on a contract until 2024, following the sacking of Ronald Koeman.
+Barcelona said on Saturday they had named former midfielder and captain Xavi Hernandez as head coach on a contract until 2024, following the sacking of Ronald Koeman.

 The LaLiga club received the green light on Friday to sign the 41-year-old after they paid the release clause https://www.reuters.com/article/uk-soccer-spain-fcb-xavi/soccer-xavi-set-for-barca-as-al-sadd-agree-to-coachs-release-idUKKBN2HQ156 in his contract with Qatari side Al-Sadd.
 Xavi played for Barcelona for 17 years, making 767 appearances and winning 25 trophies, including four Champions League wins and eight league titles.